Berkeley Summer Academy of Sustainability

 Is housing provided?

-No, housing is NOT provided.
-Students are required to live in the area and commute to campus for the program.
+Students should live in the area and commute to campus for the program.
+If needed, program staff can connect you with our trusted partner for lodging options.

 Program price

 The total cost for BSAS 2025 program is $4,500.
-We offer an early-bird price of $4,000 for students that apply by January 5, 2025.
+We offer an early-bird price of $4,000 for students that apply by the early-bird deadline (see Program Price section above for deadline).

 The program fee cover the cost of tuition, course materials, lunch, field trips, administrative fees, and lab space.
 Additional personal expenses are not covered.